Ijeoma Uchegbu

-Ijeoma Uchegbu is a Nigerian-British Professor of Pharmacy at University College London where she held the position of Pro-Vice Provost for Africa and the Middle East.
+Professor Dame Ijeoma Florence Uchegbu (born 16 August 1960) is President of Wolfson College, Cambridge and a Nigerian-British professor of pharmacy at University College London, where she previously held the position of Pro-Vice Provost for Africa and the Middle East.

 She is the Chief Scientific Officer of Nanomerics, a pharmaceutical nanotechnology company specialising in drug delivery solutions for poorly water-soluble drugs, nucleic acids and peptides.
 She is also a Governor of the Wellcome, a large biomedical research charity.
 Apart from her highly cited scientific research in Pharmaceutical Nanoscience, Uchegbu is also known for her work in science public engagement and equality and diversity in Science, Technology, Engineering and Mathematics (STEM).

+In December 2023, it was announced that she would become President of Wolfson College, Cambridge, in October 2024.

 Education and early career

-Uchegbu grew up in Hackney and South East Nigeria.
-She studied pharmacy at the University of Benin, graduating in 1981, and earned her master's degree at the University of Lagos.
-She could not complete a PhD in Nigeria due to infrastructure difficulties.
-She moved back to the UK and completed her postgraduate studies at the University of London, graduating with a PhD in 1997.
-She was supervised by Alexander (Sandy) Florence, Dean of the School of Pharmacy.
-She was appointed a lecturer at the University of Strathclyde from 2002-2004.
+Ijeoma Uchegbu grew up in Hackney, London, and South East Nigeria.
+She studied pharmacy at the University of Benin, graduating in 1981, and earned her Masters degree at the University of Lagos, but was unable to complete her PhD in Nigeria due to infrastructure difficulties in the 1980s.

+"I came into science simply because after training as a pharmacist I wanted something a little bit more challenging to do.
+I thought that being a researcher would be a great place to start.
+As I did my pharmacy degree at Nigeria’s University of Benin, I did give research a try in Nigeria, but the infrastructure difficulties in the eighties made this virtually impossible.
+I came back to the UK, having emigrated 17 years earlier from the UK to Nigeria and started looking around for opportunities."

+Later career

+She moved back to the UK and, as a mature student with three young children, completed her postgraduate studies at the University of London, graduating with a PhD in 1997.
+She was appointed a lecturer at the University of Strathclyde from 2002 to 2004.

+Uchegbu has been elected President of Wolfson College, Cambridge, to take up the post commencing on 1 October 2024.

+In May 2025, she was featured on BBC Radio 4's Desert Island Discs.